andrew henderson menu

 How?

-Well, not all of Europe is part of the European Union.
+Well, not all of Europe is part of the EU.

-In fact, many of the non-EU countries in Europe are some of our favorites here at Nomad Capitalist, not just for their residence programs but for their business friendliness, low taxes, and investment opportunities.
+In fact, many of the non-EU countries in Europe are some of our favourites here at Nomad Capitalist, not just for their residence programs but for their business friendliness, low taxes and investment opportunities.

 So, if you want to take advantage of the opportunities for growth and investment in these emerging markets all while enjoying the history and charm of Europe without the EU’s bureaucracy and high taxes, consider shifting your focus from residencies in the EU to the second residence programs available in the rest of Europe.